-PIL (Public Interest litigation) is a system to file a case to get an court order in favour of public interest or to protection the rights of public litigation filed into the higher court.
+PIL (Public Interest litigation) is a system to file a case to get a court order in favor of public interest or to protect the rights of public litigation filed into the higher court.

-In specifically the Public interest litigation defined into the Constitution of Bangladesh.
+Specifically, Public interest litigation is defined in the Constitution of Bangladesh.
 Article 102 of the Bangladesh Constitution.
 Under this article given such powers to issue certain orders and directions of the High court division.

-The another name of PIL(Public Interest litigation) are the writ.
-Historically PIL originated and developed in British legal system.
-The Public Interest litigation were royal prerogatives.
+Another name of PIL(Public Interest litigation) is the writ.
+Historically PIL originated and developed in the British legal system.
+The Public Interest litigation was royal prerogatives.

 Kinds of Public Interest Litigation